kitarp29/kube-ez/README.md

 ## <u>**Getting started**</u> ▶️

-To start using the project you need a Kubernetes Cluster and should have access to apply changes to the cluster.
+To start using the project you need a Kubernetes Cluster and should have the right access to apply changes to the cluster.
-The project can be run *inside* the cluster as well as from *outside* the cluster.
+The project can be run *inside* the cluster and from *outside* the cluster.
 We will first discuss how to run the project from *inside* the cluster.
-### **Steps to follow** 🪜
+## **Steps to follow** 🪜
 - ## **Service Account**:

   We need to make a custom service account to be able to interact with the cluster.
-We will use this service account in our Pod on which we will run the API.</br>
+We will use this service account in our pod on which we will run the API.</br>
  Command to make a service account: </br>
     ```
     kubectl apply -f - <<EOF